UJDuran/milestoneOne_T6/Specification.md

 5. Users confirm by clicking download/send.

 ##### Primary Postconditions
-1. With input a markdown file: Make flashcard easier to read
+With input a markdown file:
+- Make flashcard easier to read

-2. With output flashcard: Can download their flashcard to phone, so users can see it everywhere.
+With output flashcard:
+- Users can download their flashcard to phone, so users can see it everywhere.
 Also, users can share useful information to their friends.

 ##### Alternate Triggers
-1. With input a markdown file:
+With input a markdown file:
- 	*Users check the file is saved or not
+- Users check the file is saved or not

-2. With output flashcard:
+With output flashcard:
- 	*Users turn on internet in their phone.
+- Users turn on internet in their phone.

 ##### Alternate Squences
-1. With input a markdown file:
+With input a markdown file:
- 	*System display an error message if input file is not valid.
+- System display an error message if input file is not valid.

-2. With output flashcard:
+With output flashcard:
- 	*Users save or share without internet
+- Users save or share without internet
- 	*System displays an error message to user.
+- System displays an error message to user.
- 	*System prompts user turn on internet.
+- System prompts user turn on internet.

 ##### Alternate Postconditions
-1	With input a markdown file:
+With input a markdown file:
- 	*Users successfully input a markdown file.
+- Users successfully input a markdown file.

-2. With output flashcard:
+With output flashcard:
- 	*Users successfully download/send.
+- Users successfully download/send.